|Quick Facts: Hand Laborers and Material Movers|

 |Short-term on-the-job training|

 Hand laborers and material movers manually move freight, stock, or other materials.
-Others feed or remove material to and from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.
+Some of these workers may feed or remove material to and from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.

 Most hand laborers and material movers work full time.
 Because materials are shipped around the clock, some workers, especially those in warehousing, work overnight shifts.

-Formal education is not usually required to become a hand laborer or material mover.
+There are usually no formal educational requirements for anyone to become a hand laborer or material mover.
 Employers typically require only that applicants be physically able to perform the work.

-Employment of hand laborers and material movers is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
-Job prospects should be very good because of the need to replace workers who leave these occupations.
+Overall employment of hand laborers and material movers is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Job prospects should be good because of the need to replace workers who leave these occupations.

 Explore resources for employment and wages by state and area for hand laborers and material movers.